 Are textured breast implants still available?

 As of this writing, some textured implants are no longer available in about 35 countries.
 The United States and Canada have not posed such a restriction on textured implants.
 It is not known at this time whether this will change in the future.
 Again, even in the countries that have banned textured implants, there is also no recommendation for the removal of textured implants in asymptomatic women.

 If I have textured implants, should I have them removed?
 Can other implants be placed?

+Allergan textured implants are no longer available due to an associated risk of developing ALCL.
+I would not recommend textured implants from another source either.
 There is currently no recommendation for women with textured breast implants to undergo removal for preventative purposes alone.
 The risk of BIA-ALCL is very low.
 If you so desire, smooth round silicone gel implants can be placed at the very same operation.

 What if I am doing well but I just want my implants out anyway?

 Despite understanding that there is no medical reason to remove your textured implants, should you still feel uncomfortable with your textured implants and desire to have them removed, that is also perfectly acceptable.